 The current incarnation of Castle Ward was built for Bernard Ward, 1st Viscount Bangor in the early 1760s.
-The architect is unknown although there is conjecture that it may have been James Bridges, a Bristol-based architect whose work there shares many similarities with the castle.
+While the architect is unknown, there is conjecture that it may have been James Bridges, a Bristol-based architect whose work there shares many similarities with the castle.

 Castle Ward is most famous for its contrasting architectural styles and magnificent views of the rolling hills of County Down.
 The stunning 820-acre estate includes an exotic four-tiered sunken garden and woodland trails that wind down to the tranquil Lough, a Victorian laundry, a corn mill and sawmill as well as the Georgian farmyard and Whispering Wood, instantly recognisable as a Game of Thrones historic site.

 Still managed by the National Trust today, visitors to Castle Ward can explore the vast mansion house at leisure.
 From admiring its beautiful collection of artwork and furniture, to donning a historical outfit in the Victorian Past Times centre, a visit to Castle Ward is never dull!